-Curriculum Leads: Natasha Clark-Hammond (KS2) and Sarah Lloyd (KS1)
+Curriculum Leads: Sarah Lloyd (KS1) and Chris Kirby (KS2)

 Physical education at Coten End provides opportunities for all pupils to become physically active in a way that supports their health and fitness.
 Children will be given the opportunity to be active on a daily basis and will learn the importance of exercise as a lifestyle.
 It gives chances for children to be creative, cooperative and competitive and to face up to diverse challenges both as individuals and in groups.
 Many activities taught in PE improve teamwork and leadership skills, whereby children can develop essential concepts of fair play, honest competition and good sportsmanship.
 We aim to provide children with a broad range of physical activities, with a progression of skills that builds on past understandings and combines new practices.
 We strive to deliver engaging and inclusive lessons so that children of all capabilities can appreciate and enjoy PE for sustained periods of time.
 We enable all children to swim competently and learn about water safety as an essential life-saving skill.
 Physical education can also reduce anxiety, stress and tension and results in improved attention in the classroom, fundamentally supporting children’s mental well-being.